bernep/Advanced-Computer-Systems/Project 3/README.md

 ## Storage
 ### Testing Procedure and Context
-TBD

-### Results
-The following results were obtained on a `Vansuny USB 3.1 Flash Drive` with `128 GB` of storage using an IO Depth of `16`.
+Using [Flexible IO Tester](https://github.com/axboe/fio) on an external flash drive, we ran different configurations for read/write ratios and data access sizes.
+Additionally, an IO Depth of `16` was used.
 It should be noted that this flash drive in particular reports to have `400M B/s` and `240 MB/s` read and write speeds, respectively, which is a fairly standard SSD read/write speed (as of the writing of this, i.e. Feb.
 2023). <br>

+### Results
 | Test Type          | Block Size (KB) | IOPS Average | Bandwidth Average (MB/s) | Latency Average (u-sec) |
 |--------------------|------------|--------------|--------------------------|-------------------------|
 100% Read	| 4	| 275940	| 1056	| 59.8